Club Operations Manual

 The Swim BC insurance does not include Contagion coverage.
 Clubs are protected under the BC Ministerial order against liability with regards to the transmission of COVID-19.
 You can find the order here.

 SBC Insurance provides a Master Certificate of Insurance (COI) that lists all member clubs and facility “owners”.
 This certificate can be given to all the facilities that request a COI.
-To request a copy of the Master COI or to have another facility or municipality added to the current Master COI, please contact Tracy Gardner.
+To request a copy of the Master COI or to have another facility or municipality added to the current Master COI, please contact Elisa Greenway.

 Swim BC is a member of Sport BC and as such we receive priority service, meaning all member inquiries are at “at the top of the list” for SBC Insurance services.
 We have a dedicated broker and certificate specialist assigned to us.
 Given SBC Insurance functions as an operating branch of a not-for-profit organization (Sport BC), brokerage fees are kept very low.
 SBC Insurance is able to provide collective membership leverage that definitely plays in our favour.

-If you have any questions regarding insurance, please contact Tracy Gardner.
+If you have any questions regarding insurance, please contact Ken Radford.

 Reporting an Incident